cmmorrow/sci-analysis/docs/index.rst

 Installing sci_analysis
 =======================

-sci_analysis can be installed with pip by tying the following:
+sci_analysis can be installed with pip by typing the following:

 ::